Blackpool Corporation No. 5

 The tramcar is currently in rather a poor condition following the two decades of heavy usage since its initial conversion, which means that a full restoration is likely to be an expensive and lengthy exercise.
 Nevertheless, it represents an interesting phase in the development of Britain’s first generation tramcars, albeit during its ‘twilight’ era.
-Indeed, it has a unique claim to fame inasmuch as it is the only British tramcar in the museum’s collection to have operated a ‘pay-as-you-enter’ service of the kind normally associated with contemporary buses.

 - Type of tram

 - Single deck, electric, front and centre entrance bogie tramcar

 - Currently green and cream

 - Date built

 - Manufacturer of body

 - English Electric equal-wheel bogies